hashicorp/react-components/packages/pricing-tier-table/README.md

 # Pricing Tier Table

-The `<PricingTierTable />` component is used to display product tier details in a table format
+The `<PricingTierTable />` component is used to display product tier details in a table format.
+On mobile, the table is removed and a download pdf section is displayed.

 ## Installation